convidaC4C/convida/howto/howto.md

 Once the DB2 server is installed, we need a client with which to design the databases.
 We use dbeaver which we download [here](https://dbeaver.io/download/), download the debian image(Linux Debian package 64 bit (installer))

+### Use of dbeaver to design data ta

+### How to exporting table data to CSV format
+__Step 1:__ Select a table you want to export.
+In the context menu choose "Export Data".

+__Step 2:__ Choose export format.
+DBeaver support many different output formats including CSV, HTML, XLSX, etc

+__Step 3:__ Set data extraction options.
+This may affect extraction performance

+__Step 4:__ Set export format option.
+They are specific to the data format you choose on Step 2

+__Step 5:__ Set options for output files or clipboard

+__Step 6:__ Review what and to what format you will export

+__Step 7:__ Press finish.
+See extraction progress.

+### DB2 instance creation in ibm cloud.

+### Importing tables to the DB2 instance in ibm cloud.